Semi-classical theory for quantum quenches in the O(3) non-linear sigma model: Summary and discussion of the results

 In this section we summarize the main result of the paper.
 The semi-classical method is based upon the existence of a small parameter, namely the average density of excitation pairs with quantum numbers $(a,b)$ $n^{ab}(k)$, in the initial state $|\psi\rangle$:

 which is valid in the limit ${\rm max}_{k}\,|K^{ab}(k)|^{2}\ll 1$, $\forall a,b$.
-This limit also defines what we call {\em small quench}.
+This limit also defines what we call {\em small quench}, and it is also the first one we take in our semi-classical approach.
 The explicit computation of (\ref{eq:res1}) will be carried out in appendix A. In the limit of small quenches we obtain the following expressions for the (non-equal time) two-point function of the order-parameter of the O(3) non-linear sigma model (\ref{eq:5}) in the limit $T\equiv t_2+t_1 \to \infty$:

-where $C_{\rm propag}(x,t)$ corresponds to the coherent propagation of a quasipaticle, while $R(x;t)$ is the relaxation function, which describes the scattering with the excited quasiparticles.
-By definition $t\equiv t_2-t_1$ and $x=x_2-x_1$ (without any loss of generality we assume both $(x,t)$ to be positive).
+where $C_{\rm propag}(r,t)$ corresponds to the coherent propagation of a quasipaticle, while $R(r;t)$ is the relaxation function, which describes the scattering with the excited quasiparticles.
+By definition $t\equiv t_2-t_1$ and $r=r_2-r_1$ (without any loss of generality we assume both $(r,t)$ to be positive).
+Whilst $C_{\rm propag}(r,t)$ is valid for all $(r,t)$, the classical relaxation which yields the factor $R(r,t)$ makes sense only within the light-cone ($ct>r$).
+Strickly speaking the validity of formula (\ref{eq:res1bis}) requires $ct\gg r$, where multi-particle contributions are subdominant and can be neglected.\footnote{Taking into account multi-particle contributions in the semi-classical method would imply the computation of form-factors at any further order of approximation, which is beyond the purpose of the original semi-classical approach and the present analysis.} In practice we shall see for the subcase of the Ising model that formula (\ref{eq:res1bis}) works for almost everywhere, except for $(r,t)$ very small.
+We expect this to be the case for the O(3) non-linear sigma-model as well.
 The pre-factor in (\ref{eq:res1bis}) reads:

+where $D(k)$ is a form factor and $\epsilon(k)=\sqrt{\Delta^2+(ck)^{2}}$.
+For the general lattice model of equation (\ref{eq:1}) $D(k)$ is not known.
+For our continuum theory, neglecting the multi-particle terms in the spectral density \cite{Damle}, we have: